cucumber-attic/cucumber-engine/docs/commands/start.md

           "type": ""
         },

-        // uri (absolute path) / line for where the hook was defined "uri": "",
+        // uri (absolute path) / line for where the step was defined "uri": "",
         "line": ""
       }